Pr0xximity999/Quartz/content/20 - 39 School/Year 2/Computer Networks/SMTP server protocol.md

 **3. Setting up the mail data**
 The SMTP-sender lastly sends the mail data to the SMTP-receiver (using a special sequence to terminate the message, letting the receiver know the message is finished).
 If the SMTP-receiver successfully processes the mail data it will send an OK reply.

+>[!important]
+>Commands and replies like MAIL, RCPT, or OK are **not case sensitive**, meaning they can both be upper or lower case. <br>Replies also have a numeric code.